Elzawawy/atmega32-drivers/README.md

 It's then as easy as just including the `interface.h` file in your work and compiling the driver implementation files with your object file using the compiler.

 ## Contributing
 If you'd like to contribute in building more drivers for AVR Atmega32 on this repository, feel free to fork and PR you work.
-Am always open to contributions and growing this work to give back to the community :heart:.
+Am always open to contributions and growing this work to give back to the community.

+<h4 align='center'>Made with :heart:</h4>